appveyor/website/src/docs/how-to/ssh-to-build-worker.md

   - sh: curl -sflL 'https://raw.githubusercontent.com/appveyor/ci/master/scripts/enable-ssh.sh' | bash -e -
 ```

+Alternatively, you can add `sh: sleep 60m` to postpone finishing a script so that you have more time to investigate with `ssh`.

 SSH session is limited by overall build time (60 min).

 ## Generating SSH key